grafalex82/ut88/README.md

 The components of this package include:
 - **Extended Monitor**: This version of the Monitor offers an expanded set of commands, including features like a blinking cursor and improvements in text output (such as scroll control).
 - **Development Tools**: The OS includes a set of development tools, such as the ability to run programs with two software breakpoints, a program relocator, an interactive disassembler, and an assembler.
-- **"Micron" Text Editor**: The package incorporates a full-screen text editor known as "Micron."
+- **"Micron" Text Editor**: The package incorporates a full-screen text editor known as "Micron".
 This editor provides users with text editing capabilities and is designed to work seamlessly within the UT-88 environment.
-- **"Micron" Assembler**: Alongside the text editor, there is an assembler program bearing the "Micron" name.
-This assembler is designed to complement the development tools and facilitate the creation of programs for the UT-88.
+- **"Micron" Assembler**: This is another assembler tool in the UT-88 suite, providing a reacher syntax.

 It's important to note that the UT-88 OS doesn't introduce a specific API layering, akin to what is found in operating systems like CP/M. Instead, it retains a mixture of functions that are closely related to hardware operations (e.g., keyboard, display, tape recorder), middleware (e.g., line editing functions), and higher-level programs (e.g., the interactive assembler).
-At the same time, the text editor and assembler are standalone programs that could potentially be adapted for use on other systems with minor modifications.
+At the same time, the 'Micron' text editor and assembler are standalone programs that could potentially be adapted for use on other systems with minor modifications.

 The UT-88 OS is loaded into memory through a [single bootstrap binary file](tapes/UT88.rku).
 As a part of the bootstrap loading, the User is asked to deactivate the Monitor ROM (as well as any other ROMs, if present) and enable RAM at the corresponding addresses.
 Once the system is reconfigured in this manner, the bootstrap program takes over and proceeds to copy the different components of the UT-88 OS to their designated memory locations.